 Now that everything is taped up, it’s ‘prime’ time!

 Why You Should Prime Fireplace Brick Before Painting

-You should always prime brick before painting it because concrete and masonry is known to have a high pH level – which can cause adhesion problems when it comes time to paint.
+You should always prime brick before painting it because concrete and masonry have a high pH level – which can cause adhesion problems when it comes time to paint.

 Priming is especially important when painting brick because the primer offers adhesion with alkali and efflorescence resistance for masonry surfaces.